-After the Std X student fractured his right leg in a bike accident, his school contacted the Board office in Vashi; the authorities let him take the English exam the next day from an ambulance outside the nearest exam centre
+After the Std X student fractured his leg in a bike mishap, a night before his English paper, Board authorities let him write it from an ambulance outside the nearest exam centre

 A student refused to let circumstances bog him down, when he wrote his SSC exam paper from an ambulance outside the nearest exam centre.
 After having fractured his leg in an accident a night before, the boy was admitted to a hospital, but he decided he wouldn’t miss his exam.

 Arun Swami takes his SSC English paper from an ambulance outside RM Bhatt School in Parel, with the help of a writer.
 He is admitted to KEM Hospital.
 Pic/Rane Ashish

 Arun Swami (15), a Std X student of Little Flower High School in Andheri (East) fractured his right leg after he skidded from his bike around 10.30 pm on Thursday night, barely 12 hours before he was to write his English paper.

 The accident occurred near Bisleri factory and Swami was rushed to Cooper Hospital and then transferred to KEM Hospital, Parel for further treatment.
 Speaking to mid-day, his principal, Shailaja Shikhare, said, “The boy was admitted to KEM on Friday at 3 am.